10 tips to help get your money in order in the New Year!

 7. o% balance credit cards.
 If you have a credit card and it’s either come to the end of the interest-free period of about to, switch.
 You can transfer what you owe to another company and start again with nothing to pay.
 Although I would recommend paying it off in full at the end of each month I know that’s not always possible, but at least this way you’re not paying for the privilege.

-8. Start using coupons, yes I know I a bit bias on this one but you don’t have to take it to extremes like me, even if you print a few of each week to help towards your shopping you can save £10 a week for 5 min work and a pair of scissors, so join the revolution and visit coupondetective.co.uk now.
+8. Start using coupons, you don’t have to take it to extremes like you see on TV, even if you print a few of each week to help towards your shopping you can save £10 a week for 5 min work and a pair of scissors.
+You can find coupons in many places such as newspapers, magazines, in store magazines and by writing to a brand and letting them know how much you like a particular product of theirs.

 9. Change just 1 habit, most of us make the mistake in January of going the whole hog all at once, we swear were going to stop smoking cut down the alcohol and stop ordering take outs all at once.
 This is doomed to failure as your taking away all your fun at once.
 Try cutting down gradually or pick one vice at a time, your way more likely to succeed.
 There are also free help kits for the smokers at your local doctors so you might not have to shell out money on all the expensive gums and patches.
 A great motivator is to put the money you would have spent into a clear bottle or jar, when you see how quickly the money mounts up it’s a great incentive to keep going.